Guide Course Southern Africa: Field Guide Level 1

 Zimbabwe – You will fly in to Victoria Falls International Airport.
 You will arrive one day before the course begins and spend the first night in the camp.
 You will leave one day after the course comes to an end.

-Activities during the Field Guide Level 1 course
+Activities during the Apprentice Field Guide course

 During these fascinating 55 days you will learn all about plants and animals such as amphibians, reptiles and mammals and their relationship with each other within the South African ecosystem.